qqueue/c4/readme.md

 # html5chan: an (incomplete) userscript

+*Development is suspended until moot gets off his lazy ass and deploys the new HTML.*

 Too hipster to use 4chanX?
 Have a craving for the *bleeding edge*?
 Try out my 4chan userscript, and submit some bug reports!

 html5chan is alpha software; features and bugs will be added, changed, or removed without any notice.
 It probably works on Firefox >=11.